 Dawn Hastings: Community Development Worker

-Dawn has overall responsibility for Sundbye House and the Trust activities there.
+Dawn has overall responsibility for the Trust, groups, activities and new ventures.
 She is the face of the Bishopdale Community Trust in the community and works with local residents alongside other community agencies.

 Nicky: House Coordinator

-Nicky is responsible for the smooth running of Sundbye House activities and volunteers.
+Nicky is responsible for the smooth running of Bishopdale Hub activities and volunteers.
 She provides hospitality, looks after everyone and maintains supplies.